pauldoom/vn-web/content/posts/building-a-stupid-hugo-site.md

 I am a civilized human who uses Infrastructure as Code to make my life... *uh... better?
 Not exactly...
 Easier?
 Ha, no...*
 To make my life **intellectually stimulating**.

-Check it out the code here: <https://github.com/pauldoom/vn-infra>  It includes two stacks:
+Check out the code here: <https://github.com/pauldoom/vn-infra>  It includes two stacks:

 * `account` - AWS account wide resources, like the S3 buckets for logs,